13 Tips for Successful Adoption of BPM Automation

 The workflow models should never deviate from reality for these systems to be of any use.
 Having a transparent system can give stakeholders a chance to review the system and make contributions to better improve its accuracy.
 There is no one better to advise on the particulars of a task than the person who actually performs it.

-Start Automating Your Business Processes Now in One Spot Sign Up FREE for 10 users
+Start Automating Your Business Processes Now in One Spot Sign Up 14 Day Trial

 With time they will have become accustomed to the technology and will be more willing to apply it to more complex processes.
 While patience can be useful when introducing new technology, it should only be allowed to go on for so long.
 You will want your users to get on board quickly to derive the benefits to business performance that BPM automation can bring.